Isiah Kiner-Falefa Player Props: Yankees vs. Astros

 Isiah Kiner-Falefa At The Plate

-- Kiner-Falefa has eight doubles, a triple, five home runs and 21 walks while batting .254.
+- Kiner-Falefa is hitting .253 with eight doubles, a triple, six home runs and 21 walks.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.